swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 `disp` statement tells us our final answer.

-Note that a loop variable is just a variable that's being used to record progrss in aloop.
+Note that a loop variable is just a variable that's being used to record progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well:

 ~~~